khudgins/documentation/on-premise/administration/dispatcher.rst

 --------------------

-The dispatcher service is primarily responsible for carrying out the actions initiated by users via the console or the enStratus API.
+The dispatcher service is primarily responsible for carrying out the actions initiated by users via the console or the Enstratius API.

 #.
 Console

-   The enStratus console system connects to the dispatcher service via a webservices endpoint, defined on the console service in:
+   The Enstratius console system connects to the dispatcher service via a webservices endpoint, defined on the console service in:

    /services/console/resources/enstratus-webservices.cfg

 #.
 API

-   The enStratus API system connects to the dispatcher service via a webservices endpoint, defined on the api service in:
+   The Enstratius API system connects to the dispatcher service via a webservices endpoint, defined on the api service in:

    /services/api/resources/enstratus-webservices.cfg

 #.
-Guest VM running in a cloud that have the enStratus agent installed will attempt to
+Guest VM running in a cloud that have the Enstratius agent installed will attempt to
-   connect to the enStratus dispatcher service on port 3302.
+   connect to the Enstratius dispatcher service on port 3302.
 This connection is defined on the guest VM in:

    /enstratus/ws/tomcat/webapps/ROOT/WEB-INF/classes/enstratus-webservices.cfg

-   Although the communication is bi-directional, the only time a guest VM will initiate a connection to the enStratus dispatcher service is upon agent start.
+   Although the communication is bi-directional, the only time a guest VM will initiate a connection to the Enstratius dispatcher service is upon agent start.
 The remainder of the communications are from the dispatcher to the agent.

 Outgoing Connections